raito-io/raito-io.github.io/docs/guides/databricks_sync_with_cloud.md

 # First sync with Raito Cloud

-In this guide we'll walk you through an example of how to connect Raito Cloud to a DataBricks data warehouse thought the Raito CLI.
+In this guide we'll walk you through an example of how to connect Raito Cloud to a Databricks data warehouse thought the Raito CLI.
 We'll
 - make sure that Raito CLI is installed and avaialable
 - log into Raito Cloud an create a data source
-- create a service principal in databricks to use with the CLI
+- create a service principal in Databricks to use with the CLI
 - configure Raito CLI to connect to Raito Cloud and synchronize with the previously-created data source
 - run a first sync

-For this guide you will need access to Raito Cloud and you also need access to a DataBricks account.
+For this guide you will need access to Raito Cloud and you also need access to a Databricks account.

 ## Raito CLI installation